RE17-IWD/legatum-prosperity-robustness/README.md

 # Robustness and Sensitivity Analysis of the Legatum Prosperity Index

-**Authors:** Michael Tarekegn, Adrian Erlikhman, and Ryan Erlikhman (Los Angeles Center for Enriched Studies)
+**Authors:** Adrian Erlikhman, Micheal Tarekegn, and Ryan Erlikhman (Los Angeles Center for Enriched Studies)

 Replication code for the paper *How Robust Are the Legatum Prosperity Index Rankings?
 A Monte Carlo and Variance-Based Sensitivity Analysis of Weighting, Normalization, and Aggregation Choices.*